 Not mentioned in the video but also recommend…

-- Tonara– I have always written down my assignments, but this year I knew that I really couldn’t continue doing that.
-I use Tonara to type my lesson assignments in as well as send videos, PDF’s, audio files, digital sitckers, etc… for students.
-They are now in the habit of going to Tonara to check what they need to do that week.
-It has truly become a time and life saver.
-(Want to try it a month of Tonara for free?
-Use the affiliate code: MER20 which will also give you 20% off for a year should you decide to sign up later.)
+• PracticeSpace I have always written down my assignments, but this year I knew that I really couldn’t continue doing that.
+I use PracticeSpace to type my lesson assignments in as well as send videos, PDF’s, audio files, digital sitckers, etc… for students.
+They are now in the habit of going to PracticeSpace to check what they need to do that week.
+It has truly become a time and life saver. *Save 50% your first two months after the free trial when you use the code: foxx50.
+Check out PracticeSpace here. (affiliate link)

 Great article!
 Thank you!